terriburns/Drakes-Next-Big-Hit/readme.md

 ####The results

 The current output of my program is *okay*.
 A good portion of the output is grammatically correct, but still nonsensical.
 Some of the output would make more sense if there was more punctuation to clarify it's intent (more on this below).
 Some of the output does not make any sense at all.
 As it stands, the training corpus has ten songs.
-I tested the output of the program on the addition of each song, one at a time, and the results gradually improved greatly.
+I tested the output of the program on the addition of each song (starting from just one song, Take Care), one at a time, and the results gradually improved greatly.
 If I were to train the program using every song that Drake has ever released, I hypothesize that the output would be much better.

 ####Punctuation